tweag/haskell-training/material/domain.md

 ---

-We also need to declare the `text` package as a dependency in `package.yaml`:
+We also need to declare the `text` package as a dependency in `package.yaml`, which is then used to generate a `.cabal` file:

 ```yaml
 dependencies: